-It's likely you've heard claims about these COVID-19 vaccines on social media or from the people in your life.
-Also, the rapid development and approval of these vaccines may make you hesitant about safety or effectiveness.
+It's likely you've heard false claims about these COVID-19 vaccines on social media or from the people in your life.

 Let's set the record straight on some of the myths circulating about COVID-19 vaccines.

 Myth: The COVID-19 vaccine is not safe because it was rapidly developed and tested.

 Fact: Many pharmaceutical companies invested significant resources into quickly developing a vaccine for COVID-19 because of the world-wide impact of the pandemic.
 The emergency situation warranted an emergency response but that does not mean that companies bypassed safety protocols or didn't perform adequate testing.

 Currently, several COVID-19 vaccines are in clinical trials.
 The FDA continues to review the results of these trials before approving or authorizing COVID-19 vaccines for use.
 But because there is an urgent need for COVID-19 vaccines and the FDA's vaccine approval process can take months to years, the FDA first gave emergency use authorization to COVID-19 vaccines based on less data than is normally required.
 The data must show that the vaccines are safe and effective before the FDA can give emergency use authorization or approval.

 According to Gregory Poland, M.D., an infectious diseases expert and head of Mayo Clinic’s Vaccine Research Group., the vaccines are saving lives, preserving health and preventing more infections.
 "This is a spectacular human accomplishment.
 Think of this from 18 months ago or so when this was identified to having hundreds of millions, billions when you look worldwide that have received a vaccine and the speed at which the science has been able to move.
 Amazing."